apache/shenyu-website/content/en/projects/soul/custom-result/index.md

 description: customising response structure
 ---

-## description
+## Description

 * This doc offers examples for customising response structure.
 * The response body structure in gateways should be unified, it is recommended for specify yours.

-### default implementation
+## Default Implementation

-* The default implementation class is `org.dromara.soul.plugin.api.result.DefaultSoulResult`
+* The default implementation class is `org.dromara.soul.plugin.api.result.DefaultSoulResult`.

-* Following is the response structure:
+* Following is the response structure.

 ```java
 public class SoulDefaultEntity implements Serializable {